The Patriot (2000 film): False reviews controversy

 A highly positive review was purportedly written by a critic named David Manning, who was credited to The Ridgefield Press, a small Connecticut weekly news publication.
 During an investigation into Manning's quotes, Newsweek reporter John Horn discovered that the newspaper had never heard of him.
 The story emerged at around the same time as an announcement that Sony had used employees posing as moviegoers in television commercials to praise the film.
 All of those occurrences raised questions and controversies about ethics in film promotion practices.

 On the June 10, 2001 episode of Le Show, host Harry Shearer conducted an in-studio interview with Manning, whose "review" of the film was positive.
 The voice of Manning was provided by a computer voice synthesizer.

 On August 3, 2005, Sony made an out-of-court settlement and agreed to refund $5 each to dissatisfied customers who saw that and four other films in American theaters as a result of Manning's reviews.

 Box office

-The Patriot opened in 3,061 venues at #2 with $22,413,710 domestically in its opening weekend, falling slightly short of expectations (predictions had the film opening #1 with roughly $25 million ahead).
-The film opened behind Warner Bros.'s The Perfect Storm, which opened at #1 with $41,325,042.
+The Patriot opened in 3,061 venues at No. 2 with $22,413,710 domestically in its opening weekend, falling slightly short of expectations (predictions had the film opening #1 with roughly $25 million ahead).
+The film opened behind Warner Bros.'s The Perfect Storm, which opened at No. 1 with $41,325,042.
+In the United Kingdom, it opened at No. 3 behind Chicken Run and Mission: Impossible 2, earning $1.5 million in its first weekend.
+It also ranked No. 2 behind Dinosaur in South Korea, making an opening weekend gross of $759,000.
 The film closed on October 16, 2000, with a domestic total of $113,330,342.
 It saw a similar level of success in foreign markets, earning $101,964,000 there for a grand total of $215,294,342, against a production budget of $110 million.